Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Introduction

-\textbf{Decision-making.} The ability of autonomous decision-making is also essential in autonomous systems.
+\textbf{Visual navigation.} The ability of autonomous navigation is also essential in autonomous systems.
 When an autonomous vehicle is assigned a destination, it requires the capabilities of planning a reasonable path or trajectory.
-Therefore, this review focuses on the aspect of autonomous trajectory planning in autonomous systems.
-When a mission is given, autonomous systems must arrive at the designated place to complete the specific task \cite{khatib1986real}; reaching there is the first and basic decision-making problem.
-This issue often encounters various degrees of difficulties and challenges, such as real-time perception \cite{stuckler2011real}, under energy saving restrictions \cite{frazzoli2005maneuver}.
-Poor or untimely decisions may lead to terrible results, such as collision and crash.
-Trajectory planning algorithms aim to provide reasonable paths for vehicles to reach the destination, and these paths should avoid possible collisions with static or dynamic obstacles and satisfy the dynamics of the vehicles.
+Poor or untimely planning may lead to terrible results, such as collision and crash.
+Therefore, the ability of human-like planning is the future development direction, and it is possible to achieve this intention with the help of learning framework.
+Since traditional motion planning methods have been well summarized in \cite{paden2016survey}, this review mainly focuses on the aspect of reinforcement learning-based navigation in autonomous systems.